If June be sunny, harvest comes early.

 1970 The second warmest of century (16.4C).
 32C was recorded at Maldon (Essex) on the 10th.
 Thunderstorms midmonth gave some exceptional rainfall rates - two of the top ten heaviest rainfall rates of the century occurred this month.
 The first storms appeared over eastern Scotland on the 6th as a small trough of low pressure moved west.
 93 mm of rain in 117 minutes at Lossiemouth.
 There were 111 mm of rain in 90 minutes at Miserden (Glocs., equivalent to 74 mm a hour).
 The night of the 10-11th was very warm: minimum of 19C in Manchester (then a record).
 There were violent thunderstorms in the Manchester area on the 11th, with golfball-sized hailstones.
 Flooding in the northwest, from Derby to Bury.
 A storm in London caused flooding at Heathrow, closing the runways.
 An exceptional event gave 67 mm of rain in 25 minutes at Pershore (Worcs.), equivalent to 161 mm per hour.
 On the 11th, 31C was recorded at Barr in SW Scotland.
 There were more thunderstorms on the 27th, affecting the Fens and East Anglia, causing flooding, particularly around King's Lynn and March, where large hailstones devastated 4000 acres of crops.
 There was a tornado at March.
 Also on the 27th, 50.8 mm of rain fell in 12 minutes at Wisbech.
 This is the highest rainfall rate of the twentieth century.
 (It is equivalent to 254 mm per hour; only the Preston downpour of August 1893 was more ferocious, and that reading is questionable); altogether 100 mm fell in 140 minutes.
 There were four deaths caused by lightning.
 On the other hand, there was a drought in the northwest.
 June was warmer than July this year - the last time this happened, although it had happened a couple of times in the 60s.

-1971 The month was cold (12.4C CET) and wet; it was also very dull.
+1971 The month was cold (12,4C CET) and wet; it was also very dull.
+Across the country it was the coldest since 1828.
 It was particularly wet along the south coast, with four times the averate rainfall around Eastbourne.
 The first week was fairly dry.
 The second week was exceptionally cold and wet, particularly in the south.
 The temperature was only 8C in the Midlands on the 9th, and there was a local frost in the north.
 Rain broke out on the 8th, with snow on the Cairngorms.
 On the 10th a depression gave more rain: 82 mm of rain fell in 36 hours at Ventnor (IOW).
 53.4 mm of rain fell on the 10th at Southampton, the wettest June day there since 1905.
-There was flooding in Bournemouth, and flooding further north on the 11th.
+There was flooding 3' deep in Bournemouth on the 10th, and then there was flooding further north on the 11th.
 There was more very cold, wet weather on the 14th; 60 mm of rain in 36 hours in mid-Kent with temperatures around 10C.
 There was snow on the Pennines, with frosts later.
 More rain on the 18th, and another cool day.
 The second half of the month was a little better.
 At Gorleston (Norfolk) and Stonyhurst (Lancs.) the maximum was less than 15C on 17 days of the month.
 Throughout the month winds were often from the north and east.
 Many places failed to reach 21C once during the month.
-There was flooding, and disruption to traffic and farming.
-Grim stuff.
+There was much flooding, and disruption to traffic and farming.
+Grim stuff which I have completely repressed, although it must have meant a lot of cross-country runs with the sports pitches unavailable.
+Now those I have not repressed.
+A colder June month was though to follow next year.

 1972 Very cold; the temperature never exceeded 23C.
-Equal coldest of the century (11.8).
-Wet as well.
-Northern Ireland recorded the lowest temperature of the month, with -1.2C.
+It was the equal coldest of the century (11.8C, along with 1909 and 1916), and only 1675 was colder.
+Fortunately there hasn't been a June as cool since.
+It was wet as well.
+Northern Ireland recorded the lowest temperature of the month, with a minimum of -1.2C.
+It was though dry in the London area.

 1973 Very slightly warmer than average (14.8).
 Quite dry in places.